MEDBEDb/yt_downloads_aggregator/README.md

 # 3 run the script
-A. Binary (easy) - make sure you add / update all your channels in the "data" folder Run from terminal: yt_downloads_aggregator_fotw.design.exe data/
+A. Binary (easy) - make sure you add / update all your channels in the "data" folder Run from terminal:

+Open bin/ folder

+yt_downloads_aggregator_fotw.design.exe data/

 B. From Source
 Run the script using "python aggregator.py \Path\to\your\channels\folder\"